mlange-42/yarner/guide/src/advanced/effective-markdown.md

 # Effective Markdown

 This chapter gives advice on how to use Markdown effectively, with Yarner and in general.
 It lists tools like editors and explains how to create rendered documents.
+Further, it provides tips like how to render math formulas with Markdown.

 [[_TOC_]]